Polysorb MP: detailed instructions for use. How to take Polysorb, principle of action and indications

 Drug overdose:

-Currently, there are no data on an overdose of the drug Polysorb MP.
+Currently, there is no data on an overdose of the drug Polysorb MP.

 Interaction of Polysorb MP with other drugs.

-With the simultaneous use of the drug Polysorb MP with other drugs, a decrease in the therapeutic effect of the latter is possible.
+When using the drug Polysorb MP simultaneously with other drugs, the therapeutic effect of the latter may be reduced.

 The drug is approved for use as a means of OTC.

-The terms of the storage conditions of the drug Polysorb MP.
+Terms of storage conditions for the drug Polysorb mp.

-The drug should be stored in a dry, dark place, out of the reach of children, at a temperature not exceeding 45°C. Shelf life - 5 years.
-Do not use after the expiry date stated on the packaging.
+The drug should be stored in a dry place, protected from light, out of reach of children, at a temperature not exceeding 45°C. Shelf life – 5 years.
+Do not use after the expiration date stated on the package.

 The shelf life of the aqueous suspension of the drug is no more than 48 hours.